kyliewake/kyliewebsite/content/blog/Blog.md

 ## Add “Date Published” to Posts

 It's common to have posts display the date that they were written or published, so let's add that.
-The front matter of our posts has a variable named "date."
+The front matter of our posts has a variable named date.
 It's usually the date the content was created, but let's pretend that's the value we want to display.

 ### Add “Date Published” to the Template

 We'll start by updating the template used to render the posts.
 The template code will look like:

 ```
-{{ .Date.Format "Mon, Jan 2, 2006" }}
+{{ .Date.Format Mon, Jan 2, 2006 }}
 ```

 Posts use the default single template, so we'll change that file.

 ```
 $ vi themes/zafta/layouts/_default/single.html
-{{ partial "header.html" . }}
+{{ partial header.html . }}

   <h1>{{ .Title }}</h1>
-  <h2>{{ .Date.Format "Mon, Jan 2, 2006" }}</h2>
+  <h2>{{ .Date.Format Mon, Jan 2, 2006 }}</h2>
   {{ .Content }}

-{{ partial "footer.html" . }}
+{{ partial footer.html . }}
 :wq
 ```

 Generate the web site and verify the results.
 The posts now have the date displayed in them.
 There's a problem, though.
-The "about" page also has the date displayed.
+The about page also has the date displayed.

 As usual, there are a couple of ways to make the date display only on posts.
-We could do an "if" statement like we did on the home page.
+We could do an if statement like we did on the home page.
 Another way would be to create a separate template for posts.

-The "if" solution works for sites that have just a couple of content types.
-It aligns with the principle of "code for today," too.
+The if solution works for sites that have just a couple of content types.
+It aligns with the principle of code for today, too.

 Let's assume, though, that we've made our site so complex that we feel we have to create a new template type.
 In Hugo-speak, we're going to create a section template.